astropy/astropy/docs/stability.rst

                 <span class="stable"></span>
             </td>
             <td>
                 New in v0.2.
-Adapted from <tt class="docutils literal"><span class="pre">pnbody</span></tt> and integrated into Astropy.
 Current functionality stable with intent to maintain backwards compatibility.
 Significant new functionality is likely to be added in future versions.
             </td>
         </tr>
         <tr>